hypercube-lab/hypercube/README.md

 The PoD consensus + XPZ public chain helps Ethereum increase network transaction speed and reduce Gas fees.
 At the same time, the introduction of the EVERNET permanent storage network can provide decentralized permanent storage space for financial infrastructure, the Internet of Things, and the Internet.

-## XPZ Mining Rig

-XPZ mining machine is based on the dual-core mining mode of Nvdia and AMD.
-Based on the special structure of PoD, XPZ can conduct joint mining with ETH, which saves energy and achieves the goal of carbon neutrality on the chain.

-After XPZ upgrades the perpetual storage network, large-scale on-chain low-cost storage can be realized, which provides a guarantee for permanent storage of data by facilitating hard disk storage space.
+# Who is behind HyperCube?

+HyperCube is developed by HyperCube Lab.
+HyperCube Lab is responsible for designing, coding and maintaining the HyperCube code base.

+HyperCube Lab is a DAO organization.

-## Origin of HyperCube
+#  Origin of HyperCube

 The XPZ development team is guided by multiple Turing Award winners as consultants, and the Ethereum technical team guides the development.
 Grayscale and Coinbase fragments.
 XPZ, under the joint promotion of many geek technology enthusiasts and teams around the world, actively explores the new Ethereum The road to expansion.

 The XPZ (full name HyperCube) public chain supports large-scale, multi-threaded, multi-concurrent network computing and storage capabilities such as NFT casting, social tokens, DeFi, and financial applications.

+# Who to Participate in HyperCube?

+As HyperCube is under active development, and is going to release a testnet, for now the eaiest way to participate is running an HyperCube node.

+#  HyperCube Node Rig

+All the underlying infrastructure of HyperCube is powered by nodes, aka miners.
+User can use household machine to run a XPZ node.
+All XPZ miner is based on the dual-core mining mode of Nvdia and AMD.
+Based on the special structure of PoD, XPZ can conduct joint mining with ETH, which saves energy and achieves the goal of carbon neutrality on the chain.

+After XPZ upgrades the perpetual storage network, large-scale on-chain low-cost storage can be realized, which provides a guarantee for permanent storage of data by facilitating hard disk storage space.

-## Core Advantages of HyperCube
+#  Core Advantages of HyperCube

 * Support game financial GameFi, chain games, decentralized financial DeFi, XPZ system built-in Athena SDK, can help develop the rapid development of GameFi and DeFi products.